 Frequently Asked Questions

-All applications to Northwestern's Department of French and Italian must be submitted electronically.
+As of this year, all applications to Northwestern's French and Francophone Studies program must be submitted electronically.
 The application can be found here.
-We also require official transcripts from each post-secondary institution attended, three letters of recommendation, a French writing sample, and a CD or cassette recording if you are not a native speaker of French.
-All supplementary materials should be mailed directly to the department at the following address:
+We also require official transcripts from each post-secondary institution attended, three letters of recommendation, a French writing sample, and an electronic, CD, or cassette recording if you are not a native speaker of French.
+CD and cassette recordings should be mailed directly to the department at the following address:

 Kiley Morgan, Graduate Program Assistant